Blogs

 wave

-The Sigma BF is priced competitively at $1,999 (USD) for the body only.
-While this cost is significant, it's in line with other high-end mirrorless cameras.
-The camera's launch is expected in April 2025, and initial reviews praise its intuitive design and image quality.
+The Sigma BF is priced at $1,999 for the body only.
+That’s a hefty price tag, but it's about on par with other top-tier mirrorless cameras.
+It’s expected to launch in April 2025.
+Early reviews are pretty positive; people seem to love the intuitive design and image quality.

 FAQ